Clive Humby: Career

 Humby joined American data analysis specialists CACI in 1976.

 He worked on a project that used data from the 1970 census to plan locations for U.S. Army recruitment offices following the abolition of the draft.
-He returned to CACI’s UK office in 1977 and contributed to the development of the ACORN classification system.
+He returned to CACI’s UK office in 1977 and contributed to the development of the Acorn classification system.

 In 1989, Humby left CACI to become joint founder and Chief Data Officer of global consumer insights business, dunnhumby, with his wife and long-term business partner, Edwina Dunn.
 The company applied science and technology to customer data, to help businesses understand consumer trends and behaviours.
 From their relationship with Tesco, they launched the Clubcard in 1995 - the first mass customisation loyalty programme in the world.
 Dunnhumby has offices in 25 countries employing 1500 people.

 In 2006, Humby coined the phrase “Data is the new oil”.
 Michael Palmer expanded on Humby's quote by saying, like oil, data is “valuable, but if unrefined it cannot really be used.
 [Oil] has to be changed into gas, plastic, chemicals, etc to create a valuable entity that drives profitable activity; so, data must be broken down and analysed for it to have value.”

 Humby and Dunn sold their stake in dunnhumby to Tesco in 2011.
 In 2012, they set up H&D Ventures, a business and data science team exploring the possibilities of telecoms and financial services data.
-In 2013 they became investors in Purple Seven, a theatre and arts analytics company, to evaluate the cultural behaviour of 19 million UK consumers.
+In 2013, they became investors in Purple Seven, a theatre and arts analytics company, to evaluate the cultural behaviour of 19 million UK consumers.

 In 2014, Humby was invited to join Starcount as Chief Data Scientist and the company acquired H&D Ventures in the process.
 Starcount is a data and analytics consultancy focused on exploring and extracting data-based insights.

-Leadership style

 Humby espouses "The Power of Two" leadership principle.
 This teaches that the most effective way to operate is by pairing two people with complementary skills, e.g., analysts and marketers.
 It is a model he and Dunn instigated at dunnhumby, and which he continues to advocate to this day.